 WHEN Stephen Potter originally wrote this Samuel Butler programme called "Victorian Negative," a book was selling in fairly large numbers, entitled "Victorian Portrait," which gave a portrait of the golden age.
-It suggested to Potter the title of his programme about Butler who was a great anti-Victorian.
+It suggested to Potter the title of his programme about Butler, who was a great anti-Victorian.
 Butler, who was a great anti-Victorian.
 "Victorian Negative" was the first programme written by Stephen Potter for isteners in this country, and the original version was produced by M. H. Allen.
-Following this broadcast he was appointed to the B.B.C. staff, and many successful meducing here gives every form his new productions have since come from his pen.
+Following this broadcast he was appointed to the B.B.C. staff, and many successful productions have since come from his pen.